EncryptedSam/mail-ids-extractor/README.md

 # Mail Ids Extractor

-In a nutshell, it extracts e-mail ids from a given website and feeds them into a Excel Sheet.
+In a nutshell, it extracts e-mail ids from a given website and feeds them into an Excel Sheet.

 ## Getting Started